This Year’s Speakers

 It’s true money can’t buy happiness, but do you know why?
 Dan Sachau teaches in the Psychology Department at MNSU and studies life satisfaction.
 He will talk about the link between money and happiness and the problem of rising expectations.

-Coralyn Musser: “How to Amplify Your Workplace Through Community Service”
+Coralyn Musser: “Elevating Your Culture Through Community Service”